Visualization Selection Guide

 Chart Selection Table

-Use this table to find the right chart before reading the full section.
+Use this table to find the right chart before you read the full section.

 Your data and question Chart